Amin-AQ/Data-Science-Project/README.md

 The code is organized into the following Jupyter notebooks:

-* **Data preparation and visualization.ipynb:** This notebook contains the code for cleaning and preprocessing the dataset, as well as visualizing the data.
+* **Data_Visualization.ipynb & Augmenting+Resizing Data.ipynb:** These notebooks contain the code for cleaning and preprocessing the dataset, as well as visualizing the data.
-* **Model building and evaluation.ipynb:** This notebook contains the code for building and evaluating different machine learning models.

 To run the code, simply download the repository and open the Jupyter notebooks in your browser.

 ### Documentation

-The documentation for the project is located in the `docs` folder.
+The documentation for the project is located in the `Documentation` folder.
 The documentation includes information on the following topics:

 * **Dataset:** A description of the dataset used for the project.
 * **Data preparation and visualization:** A detailed explanation of the data preparation and visualization steps.